RobTillaart/TM1637_RT/README.md

 # TM1637

-Library for TM1637 driven displays and keyscans.
+Library for TM1637 driven displays and key scans.

 ## Description